wzljerry/wzljerry.github.io/README.md

 - Co-founder and Lead AI Research Engineer, Havi Lab, Beijing, China, 04/2024-present.

-  As the co-founder and leader of the Havi AI Team, I established this research group with a clear mission to innovate within the recruitment industry through cutting-edge AI solutions.
-Our team is dedicated to developing technologies that transform how companies identify, attract, and hire talent, making the process more efficient and effective.
-By integrating advanced algorithms and machine learning, we aim to enhance the precision of matching candidates with the right opportunities, thereby revolutionizing the recruitment landscape.
+  As the co-founder and leader of the Havi AI Team, I spearheaded the creation of this research group to innovate AI solutions for the recruitment industry.
+Our focus is on developing technologies that streamline the hiring process, improving how companies identify and attract the right talent.

 - Co-founder and Lead AI Research Engineer, Leago AI, CA, USA, 10/2023-present.